 Both of the above problems have generated a large literature and several proposed methods for solving them (see Section \ref{sec:related} for a thorough discussion).
 Roughly speaking, these methods range on a spectrum between symbolic (relying on algebraic reasoning, performing exact computations with rational numbers, polynomials, field extensions, etc.) and numerical (relying on analytic reasoning, semidefinite optimization, homotopy continuation, etc.).
 With one exception in the case of problem (1) \cite{cai1994computing}, to the best of our knowledge none of these methods has been rigorously shown to yield a polynomial time algorithm.

-This paper provides the first polynomial time bit complexity bounds for problem (2), and significantly improves the best known bound for (1).
-The algorithms we study are simple and the algorithmic ideas employed are not essentially new; rather, our main contribution is to synthesize ideas from both the symbolic and numerical approaches to these problems, which have in the past developed largely separately across different fields over several decades, in a way which enables good bit complexity estimates.
+This paper provides the first polynomial time bit complexity bounds for problem (2) and significantly improves the best known bound for (1), in the case when the input matrices have integer entries\footnote{Or are rational with a common denominator, see the corollaries following the main theorems.}.
+The algorithms we study are simple and the algorithmic ingredients employed are not essentially new; rather, our main contribution is to synthesize ideas from both the symbolic and numerical approaches to these problems, which have in the past developed largely separately across different fields over several decades, in a way which enables good bit complexity estimates.
 At a technical level, the main task is to find good bounds on both the bit lengths of rational numbers and on the condition numbers of matrices appearing during the execution of the algorithms.
 A key theme of our proofs is that bit length bounds can be used to obtain condition number bounds and {\em vice versa}, and that carefully passing between the two is more effective than either one alone.